dbus-cxx/dbus-cxx/doc/90-xml2cpp.md

 ## Proxy Example

-The following is an example of a DBus introspection document from [Avahi][avahi-server-browser] (with the appropriate dbus-cxx annotations):
+The following is an example of a %DBus introspection document from [Avahi][avahi-server-browser] (with the appropriate dbus-cxx annotations):

 ~~~{.xml}